 The University of Montana hosts students from around the country and the world, and the town’s stunning landscape, range of outdoors activities, and tolerant culture attracts people from all over.
 With a greater openness to trying exotic foods, Missoula’s a shining example of international (and vegetarian) cuisine in the midst of beef country.

 We recently spent some time in Missoula and were excited to eat our way around the world there.
-If you’re planning to visit Missoula and love trying new foods or just enjoy ethnic cuisine, head to one of these six restaurants.If you're a foodie in Montana, try one of these restaurants for global cuisine in Missoula.
+If you’re planning to visit Zootown and love trying new foods or just enjoy global cuisines, head to one of our favorite Missoula restaurants.If you're a foodie in #Montana, try one of these delicious global restaurants in #Missoula.
 Click To Tweet

 Brazilian – Five on Black